On the string topology of symmetric spaces of higher rank: The Chas-Sullivan product on symmetric spaces

 The projection $\Sigma_c = G/K_c \to G/K$ is a fibre bundle projection

 with homogeneous fibre $K/K_c $.

-We shall now describe Ziller's explicit cycles which are completing manifolds for the critical manifolds $\Sigma_c$.
-It will be apparent that they are closely related to Bott's $K$-cycles.
+We shall now describe Ziller's explicit cycles, defined as completing manifolds for the critical manifolds $\Sigma_c$ in \cite[Section 3]{ziller:1977}.
 Fix a closed geodesic $c\in \Lambda M$ with $c(0) = o$.
 Again from Section \ref{sec_symm_geodesics} we recall the following: If $q\in M$ is a point we denote its stabilizer under the action of $K$ by $K_q$, i.e.

-As Ziller \cite{ziller:1977} and Bott and Samelson \cite{bott:1958a} argue there are finitely many times $0<t_1<\ldots <t_l< 1$ such that $\mathrm{dim}(K_{c(t_i)}) > \mathrm{dim}(K_c)$ for $i\in\{1,\ldots,l\}$.
+As Ziller \cite{ziller:1977} and Bott and Samelson \cite{bott:1958a} argue, there are finitely many times $0<t_1<\ldots <t_l< 1$ such that $\mathrm{dim}(K_{c(t_i)}) > \mathrm{dim}(K_c)$ for $i\in\{1,\ldots,l\}$.
 The points $c(t_i)$, $i\in\{1,\ldots,l\}$ are precisely the conjugate points along $c$ and the multiplicity of such a conjugate point is equal to $\mathrm{dim}(K_{c(t_i)}) - \mathrm{dim}(K_c)$.
-Moreover the Morse index of the closed geodesic $c$ can be expressed as
+Moreover, the Morse index of the closed geodesic $c$ can be expressed as